Sohail Khan

-Sohail Salim Abdul Rashid Khan (born 20 December 1970) is an Indian actor, writer, film director and producer who works mainly in Hindi cinema.
+Sohail Salim Khan (born 20 December 1969) is an Indian actor and producer who works mainly in Hindi cinema.
 He is the younger brother of actors Salman Khan and Arbaaz Khan.
 He has an elder sister, Alvira Khan Agnihotri.
 He produces films under his banner Sohail Khan Productions.

 Early life

 Khan was born in Bombay (present-day Mumbai) to screenwriter Salim Khan and his wife Sushila Charak who later changed her name to Salma Khan.
 He is the brother of actors Salman Khan and Arbaaz Khan.
-His paternal family is Muslim and is settled in Indore, Madhya Pradesh, while his mother is a Maharashtrian.
+His paternal family are Muslim Pashtuns who settled in Indore, Madhya Pradesh, while his mother is Dogra and Marathi.
 His stepmother, Salim Khan's second wife, is actress Helen.
 His older brothers are Salman Khan and Arbaaz Khan, who was married to actress, VJ and host Malaika Arora.
 His sister Alvira Khan, is married to Bollywood director Atul Agnihotri, and his younger sister Arpita Khan collaborated with Sneha Ullal for his movie, which he produced with Sohail Khan Productions.
 Arpita is married to film actor Aayush Sharma.